How to Wear a Chore Coat, Men’s Styling Guide

 Yes, chore coats are versatile.

-But, we shouldn’t forget its workwear roots.
+But you shouldn’t forget its workwear roots.
 Over accessorizing fights against this natural character.

 So, keep accessories simple and clean.